Mwindo/word-games/Word_Train/branching/README.md

 # Branching Index

+## To Run

+From the /Word_Train diectory, run:

+`python3 -m branching.branching_index <path/to/lexicon.txt> -t <what indices> [-n <how many samples> [-s <sample size in percent (use float) or absolute (use int)>]]`

+Examples:

+Calculate the binary index over the entire English lexicon:
+`python3 -m branching.branching_index ./lexicons/english.txt -t b`

+Calculate the total index over the entire English lexicon:
+`python3 -m branching.branching_index ./lexicons/english.txt -t bt`

+Calculate the binary and total index over the English lexicon via 20 samples, with a sample size of 10000 words:
+`python3 -m branching.branching_index ./lexicons/english.txt -t bt -n 20 -s 10000`

+Calculate the binary and total index over the English lexicon via 20 samples, with a sample size of 1% of the words:
+`python3 -m branching.branching_index ./lexicons/english.txt -t bt -n 20 -s .01`

+## Description

 While thinking about Word Train, I wondered whether a type of [branching factor](https://en.wikipedia.org/wiki/Branching_factor) might be interesting or useful when applied to lexicons (and, by synecdoche, their parent languages).
 I called the idea the "branching index."
 Essentially, the questions I was playing around with were the following: How "fixed" or "determined" is any given prefix of words in some lexicon?
 How many branches, on average, exist for a given prefix in some lexicon?
 Would this index yield any interesting synchronic, cross-linguistic insights or diachronic, single-language insights?
 In other words, to what degree would this index constitute a useful property of a lexicon (and therefore language)?

 (I would not be surprised if there is interesting work on this topic.
 I haven't really investigated deeply; I  wanted to think through things myself first.)